ENCCS/cmake-workshop-setup/README.md

 [conda package and environment manager](https://docs.conda.io/en/latest/).
-The dependencies can also be installed by other means but `conda` provides a simple mechanism to install packages into isolated software environments that don't interfer with other software running on your machine.
+The dependencies can also be installed by other means but `conda` provides a simple mechanism to install packages into isolated software environments that don't interfere with other software running on your machine.

 #### For Windows users